aionnetwork/aion-docs/developers/tools/intellij-plugin/create-account.md

 ---
 title: Create Account
 description: The nature of blockchain development requires applications and users to have accounts.
-The IntelliJ IDE, along with the Aion4j plugin, allows developers to create accounts on the fly, and use them to deploy and interact with blockchain applications.
+The IntelliJ IDE, along with the Aion4j plugin, allows developers to create accounts on the fly, and use them to deploy and interact with dApps.
 weight: 400
 ---